 If you need to provide feedback that isn’t all positive, lay someone off, or make a switch in roles, do it in person.
 No amount of improvement to your professional writing skills will help you address these types of issues through e-mail.
 Some things are better-said face-to-face.

 Every area of the country has it’s own lingo so to speak when it comes to verbal communication.
-In the South, it isn’t uncommon to hear someone say “hey, ya’ll” or “what ya’ll doing?”
+In the South, it isn’t uncommon to hear someone say “hey, ya’ll” or “what ya’ll be doing?”
 Communication experts consider a lot of these ‘errors’ as part of dialect, but that doesn’t mean it is appropriate for business writing for all audiences.

-Similarly, ‘WYD,’ emojis, and other text-talk shouldn’t be a part of your professional writing or e-mails, unless your office culture permits it.
+Similarly, ‘WYD,’ emojis, and other text-talk shouldn’t be a part of your professional writing or e-mails unless your office culture permits it.
 It’s important to be able to make the switch when it comes to your work.
 Always write in a way that comes off as both professional and credible.

-e) Writing at the last minute:
+5. Writing at the Last Minute

 There is a reason why we have first and second drafts—the first draft usually belongs in the trash can.
 Proofreading and editing are an important part of the writing process because it is almost impossible to get a document, e-mail, letter, or blog right the first time.

 Waiting to send out an e-mail on Friday at 4:50 when you’re ready to rush out the door will greatly increase your chance of typos.
 Creating a post for social media Sunday night (right before it is due) could lead to embarrassment if something is ‘off.’
-If at all possible, give yourself some time between crafting a message and actually hitting send or submit.
+If at all possible, give yourself some time between crafting a message and hitting send or submit.

 Looking at it a second time with a fresh pair of eyes will help you improve your professional writing skills and convey the right message.